Learn

 Product integration, backend search, or automation outside the Perplexity app | API route | Perplexity says API usage is a separate pay-as-you-go service and does not require a Pro subscription. |

-API, team, and enterprise boundaries
+API, team, and Enterprise Max boundaries

 Do not buy Max to solve an API problem.
 Perplexity says the API is a separate service, API credits are purchased on a pay-as-you-go basis, and a Perplexity subscription is not required for API usage.
 The API pricing page also separates Agent API model tokens, web-search tool invocations, Search API requests, Sonar token costs, Sonar request fees, Deep Research components, and embeddings.
 That is a different budget from a human's app subscription.